 The intended audience of this document are LSST software architects and developers.
-It presents the baseline architecture and algorithmic selections for core DM pipelines.
+It presents the baseline architecture and algorithmic selections for core DM pipelines, developed to a degree necessary to enable planning and costing of the pipelines assuming an Agile software development framework.
 The document assumes the reader/developer has the required knowledge of astronomical image processing algorithms and solid understanding of the state of the art of the field, understanding of the LSST Project goals and concepts, and has read the LSST Science Requirements (SRD) as well as the LSST Data Products Definition Document (DPDD).